ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 In this step, you will create a private {{site.data.keyword.cloud_notm}} Git repository and push the starter application code.
 You will also learn how to automatically build and redeploy when the app is updated.

-   You need to configure an SSH key for the push to be successful,check the instructions [here](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-tutorials#getting-started-common_gitlab).
+   You need to configure an SSH key for the push to be successful,check the instructions under the `Generate an SSH key pair` and `Add an SSH key to your GitLab account` sections of the [documentation here](https://us-south.git.cloud.ibm.com/help/ssh/README)
    {: important}

 1. On a browser, open [{{site.data.keyword.cloud_notm}} Git](https://us-south.git.cloud.ibm.com)